The Penn State Health Children’s Hospital Approach to Pediatric Genetics

 - Genetic counseling for patients and their families with a genetic condition or who may be at risk

 - Treatment and surveillance for inborn errors of metabolism and other genetic conditions and syndromes

 Our Experts in Pediatric Genetics

-Why Choose Penn State Children’s Hospital for Pediatric Behavior and Development
+Why Choose Penn State Health Children’s Hospital for Clinical Genetics

-Penn State Children’s Hospital provides only the best for your child.
-We are committed to providing only the highest quality treatment and support, focusing on the unique needs of your child - physical and emotional.
+Penn State Health Children’s Hospital provides only the best for your child.
+We are committed to providing the highest-quality evaluation, diagnostic plan, treatment and support, focusing on the unique needs of your child – both physical and emotional.

 Nationally Recognized Care